alchemyplatform/aa-sdk/site/packages/aa-alchemy/index.md

 # `@alchemy/aa-alchemy`

 This package contains `AlchemyProvider`, an implementation of `SmartAccountProvider` class defined in `aa-core`.
-It also contains middleware for accessing the Alchemy Gas Manager (an [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) Paymaster) and for doing Fee Estimates according to the expectations of the Alchemy Rundler (an [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) Bundler), as well as helpful utilization methods.
+It also contains middleware for accessing the Alchemy Gas Manager (an [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) Paymaster) and for doing Fee Estimates according to the expectations of the Alchemy Rundler (an [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) Bundler), as well as helpful util methods.
 This repo is community maintained and we welcome contributions!

 ## Getting started